 “We’re thrilled to be leading a project that can have such a positive impact locally and eventually reach a much wider audience,” adds Kim.
 “Working on this is so important, and really fits with our own organization’s commitment to gaining deeper learning of syilx Okanagan values and understanding the local impacts of colonization.”

-If you would like to know more about this new initiative and join us for the pilot session, contact email@example.com with your name and email address.
-Registration will open this summer, and training will begin in the fall.
+Table Talks sessions are now underway.
+If you would like to know more about this initiative and join us for a future session, contact firstname.lastname@example.org with your name and email address.

-To receive updates about Table Talks, please sign up for the IndiginEYEZ newsletter.
+To receive updates about Table Talks, please sign up for the IndigenEYEZ newsletter.